Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Knowledge-Augmented Reasoning Distillation

 \paragraph{Rationale Generation with LLMs} In our problem setup, we assume that training dataset $((\vx_i, \vy_i))_{i=1}^{n}$ for the target task is given, where $\vx_i$ is input sequence (question in QA) and $\vy_i$ is label (answer in QA).
 Additionally, there are LLMs accessible through black-box APIs~\citep{GPT3, PaLM, InstructGPT, GPT4, ChatGPT}.
 In other words, the parameters and the architecture of the LLM are unknown and we can only access text sequences generated by the LLM.
 Since the ability to generate high-quality rationale is known as the emergent ability of LLMs~\citep{CoT, CoT2}, we want to transfer such ability to a small language model with reasoning distillation.
 Firstly, we leverage the chain-of-thought prompting~\citep{CoT2} to elicit the proper $l$ rationales for each training data point with LLMs: $\vr_{ij} = \texttt{LLM}(\vp, \vx_i, \vy_i)$ for all $i \in [n]\coloneqq \{1,\ldots,n\}$ and $j\in [l]$, where $\vr$ is the generated rationale and $\vp$ is the chain-of-thought prompt~\citep{CoT, CoT2, GoogleClinicLLM}.

 \paragraph{Fine-tuning Small Models on Rationales} Then we fine-tune a small language model $p_\theta$ with trainable parameters $\theta$ to generate both rationale $\vr_{ij}$ obtained from the LLM and answer $\vy_i$, given the question $\vx_i$.
-In other words, we minimize the negative log-likelihood of the rationale and the answer:
+In other words, we minimize the negative log-likelihood of the sequence of rationale $\vr_{ij}$ and the answer $y_i$ where the rationale must be generated first prior to the answer generation:

 Intuitively, the rationale provides a deeper and more comprehensive understanding of the reasoning behind the answer associated with the question, which better guides the small model to correctly answer the question~\citep{RD4}.
 Although previous works~\citep{RD0, RD1, RD2, RD3, RD4} have also leveraged the rationales generated by LLMs to make small models excel at diverse reasoning tasks, generating rationales for knowledge-intensive tasks with a small LM requires additional care.
 As previously described in Section~\ref{sec:theory}, the reasoning distillation with a small model but without knowledge augmentation may degrade the quality of the rationale generation due to the incapability of memorizing training data with the small model~\citep{yun2019small, kim2023provable} and the necessity of the memorization for better performance in language tasks~\citep{brown2021memorization}.
 Therefore, the rationale generation should be evidenced by extrinsic knowledge from external memory to enhance the capability of the small LM for generating a high-quality rationale.